 - 1 yellow onion, sliced

-- 2 orange bell peppers, sliced and deseeded
+- 2 yellow bell peppers, sliced and deseeded

 - 6 cloves garlic, peeled

-- 1 TB Thai red curry paste or 2 TB if you like spice.
+- 1 TB Thai red or yellow curry paste or 2 TB if you like spice.

-- Add the onion, peppers, carrots, garlic and sweet potato to the crockpot with the pumpkin.
-Stir in ½ can of coconut milk and the one can of vegetable broth.
+- Add the squash/pumpkin, onion, peppers, garlic, ginger and sweet potato to the crockpot with the pumpkin.
+Stir in coconut milk and vegetable broth.
 Add in curry paste and all seasonings.
-You should have enough liquid (coconut milk and broth) to cover the vegetables.
-If not, add more until vegetables are covered.

 - Puree using an immersion blender until smooth.
 If you don't have an immersion blender, you can use a regular large blender.